serhan-yilmaz/PrinciplesGuide/README.md

   - [Emotional validation](https://en.wikipedia.org/wiki/Emotional_validation).
 Learn to convey that you understand and accept other person's emotions.
 Relate to the situation if you can, "I would have felt the same in that situation".
 Realize that you do not have to condone actions.
 - A caveat: Acknowledge, but don't believe your feelings blindly.
 They are quite real themselves, but not necessarily what they imply.
   - For example, suppose you feel guilty.
 This doesn't necessarily mean you are guilty or made a mistake.
 Similarly, if you feel anxious, doesn't necessarily mean you are in danger.
   - Negative emotions are warnings, but they can be false alarms.
 Use logic to discern.
-Read about [emotional_reasoning](https://en.wikipedia.org/wiki/Emotional_reasoning) for more information.
+Check out [emotional_reasoning](https://en.wikipedia.org/wiki/Emotional_reasoning) for more information.
-    - Example: Feeling overwhelmed.
+    - Example Distortion: I feel overwhelmed.
 Thus, it's hopeless to even start.

 #### Principle of Attachment